Lynx Software Technologies Sees Growing Demand for Timesys Vigiles™ as a Leading SBOM Lifecycle and Vulnerability Management Tool for Edge Applications

 Timesys Vigiles™ has secured the trust of industry leaders, enhancing the resilience of embedded systems globally.

-Lineo Solutions: President and CEO Akira Kobayashi praised Vigiles' automation applications, stating, "With Vigiles, Timesys is delivering a breakthrough in the automation of vulnerability identification, tracking, analysis and mitigation."
+Lineo Solutions: President and Director, Corporate Officer, Akira Kobayashi praised Vigiles' automation applications, stating, "With Vigiles, Timesys is delivering a breakthrough in the automation of vulnerability identification, tracking, analysis and mitigation."

-RunSafe Security: CTO of RunSafe Security Doug Britton emphasized the value of the collaboration, "Combining RunSafe's advanced memory protection with Vigiles' comprehensive vulnerability monitoring delivers a powerful security solution for embedded systems.
+RunSafe Security: EVP of Strategy, Doug Britton emphasized the value of the collaboration, "Combining RunSafe's advanced memory protection with Vigiles' comprehensive vulnerability monitoring delivers a powerful security solution for embedded systems.
 This partnership enables developers to address security vulnerabilities proactively while minimizing downtime and performance impacts, ensuring that systems remain secure and resilient in the face of evolving threats.
 With the addition of Vigiles On-Prem, organizations and developers alike can be confident that their data remains secure."

-GE Healthcare: Chief Technology Officer of Diagnostic Cardiology, Roshy J. Francis leverages Vigiles for long-term maintenance of their custom Yocto Linux operating systems, stating, "We chose to partner with Timesys in the development of our new portfolio of medical devices to ensure that they stay secure throughout their lifecycle."

 For more information about Vigiles, please visit www.timesys.com/vigiles.